 Let’s start off with the basics.
 What is a sump pump weep hole?
 In short, this is a hole drilled specifically into the discharge pipe to prevent airlocks.
 If air gets trapped, your pump won’t be able to pump out water.

-Why Do You Need A Vent Hole In A Sump Pump?
+Why Do You Need A Vent Hole In Sump Pumps?

 Weep hole prevents airlock.
 This happens when you get a huge deluge of water getting into the pit, and the pump starts up, and then the water gets stuck on the pump and gets air trapped in.